greenbeanx3/greenbeanx3/README.md

 i love all my ponytown mutuals ( even the ones that I don't talk to often, and ESPECIALLY you, solstice/kyle <3 ) !! /plat /gen

-following sum1 on here or github usually means we're pt friends, or I thought your page was cool !! :3
+following sum1 on here or github usually means we're pt friends, or I thought your page was cool !! :3 im sorry if im annoying / i spam follow(?)
+TwT

 <a target="_blank"><img src="https://64.media.tumblr.com/59d02601a35b7da12bccdd481994ef33/fcf30a7d52b1c113-ff/s400x600/1be4567446b491d801ff1da73a1a41cd35d5ea28.gif"></a>